MicrosoftDocs/mixed-reality/mrtk-unity/features/profiles/profiles.md

 # Profiles

-One of the main ways that the MRTK is configured is through the many profiles available in the foundation package.
-The main [`MixedRealityToolkit`](xref:Microsoft.MixedReality.Toolkit.MixedRealityToolkit) object in a scene will have the active profile, which is essentially a ScriptableObject.
-The top level MRTK Configuration Profile contains sub-profile data for each core of the primary core systems, each of which are designed to configure the behavior of their corresponding sub-systems.
-Furthermore, these sub-profiles are also Scriptable Objects and thus can contain references to other profile objects one level below them.
-There is essentially an entire tree of connected profiles that make up the configuration information for how to initialize the MRTK sub-systems and features.
+One of the main ways that the MRTK is configured is through the profiles available in the foundation package.
+The main [`MixedRealityToolkit`](xref:Microsoft.MixedReality.Toolkit.MixedRealityToolkit) object in a scene will have the active profile, which is a ScriptableObject.
+The top level MRTK Configuration Profile contains sub-profile data for each core of the primary core systems, each of which are designed to configure the behavior of their corresponding subsystems.
+Furthermore, these sub-profiles are also ScriptableObjects and thus can contain references to other profile objects one level below them.
+There is essentially an entire tree of connected profiles that make up the configuration information for how to initialize the MRTK subsystems and features.

-For example, the Input system's behavior is governed by an input system profile, for example the `DefaultMixedRealityInputSystemProfile` (Assets/MRTK/SDK/Profiles).
-It's highly recommended to always modify the profile ScriptableObject assets via the in-editor inspector.
+For example, the input system's behavior is governed by an input system profile, like the `DefaultMixedRealityInputSystemProfile` (Assets/MRTK/SDK/Profiles).

 <img src="../images/profiles/input_profile.png" width="650px" alt="Input profile" style="display:block;">
 <sup>Profile Inspector</sup>

-> [!NOTE]
-> While it is intended that profiles can be swapped out at runtime, this [currently does not work](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/4289)

 ## Default profile